mandelbrot/project-konj/README.md

 Registration and scoring system for races

-Created using PHP and MySql
+Web app -  PHP and MySql

 Mobile app - Android + SQLite